The Importance of Consistency of Returns

-On July 24th, the greatest ballplayer I’ve ever seen was inducted in the National Baseball Hall of Fame with a record-setting 99.3% of the vote.
+On July 24th, the greatest ballplayer I’ve ever seen was inducted into the National Baseball Hall of Fame with a record-setting 99.3% of the vote.
 Reflecting on his career, Ken Griffey, Jr recently said:

 “On the Mariners, we had this philosophy in the clubhouse that we referred to as Baseball Gods.
 Maybe it was more of a superstition than a philosophy.
 When someone referred to Baseball Gods, we were acknowledging that this game will make you feel human really fast: Never get too high on yourself and never get too low.
 It was a reminder that you’re never as bad as they say you are and never as good as you think you are.”

-What Griffey said about baseball can also be said about the markets: they always have a way of humbling you.
+What Griffey said about baseball can also be said about the markets: They always have a way of humbling you.
 It’s important to keep your head on straight when markets are either soaring or crashing.

 Unfortunately, that’s easier said than done given the wild ride the markets have been on over the last decade or two.
-The graph below shows a breakout of annualized returns for every 3-year period between July 1997 and June 2016.
+The graph below shows a breakout of annualized returns for every three-year period between July 1997 and June 2016.